Can You Wash Skechers in a Washing Machine? 2026 Safe Care Guide

 Step 2: The Pre-Clean

-Knock off the heavy chunks of mud.
-If you put muddy shoes in the washer, you’re just making mud soup.
-Use an old toothbrush to scrub the sidewalls of the soles.
+• Knock off the heavy chunks of mud.
+If you put muddy shoes in the washer, you are just making mud soup.

 Pro Tip: This is the best time to address how to clean whites of shoes.
 If your white soles are yellowing, mix a little baking soda and toothpaste and scrub the rubber rim before the machine cycle.
 The machine will rinse it off, leaving them sparkling.